About this Page

 Marriage visa

-Marriage visas are a type of visa that allows a fiancée or fiancée to enter Germany to get married.
+Marriage visas are a type of visa that allows a fiancé or a married couple to enter Germany to get married.

-Related legal source: Section 7 paragraph 1 sentence 3 Residence Act
+Related legal source: Section 7 para.
+1 sentence 3 Residence Act

 Related VISAGUARD article: Marriage visa